habca/icarus-tool/README.md

 Running program in an integrated terminal (`F5`) or (`Ctrl+F5`) fails to activate and VS Code uses `Python Debug Console` instead [2].
 It remains open after program completes and ceases working properly until `Python Debug Console` process is killed.

+PYTHONPATH does not specify a path to a Python interpreter itself [3], so the environment variable must be initialized before running the python interpreter.
+Doing so ensures that both `Run Python File in Terminal` in Explorer and `Run Python File` in Code Editor work correctly for unit tests.

 ### Visual Studio Community

 To change command line arguments, edit `Project > Properties > Debug > Script Arguments` field and use either `Start Debugging (F5)` or `Start Without Debugging (Ctrl+F5)`.